snakeztc/NeuralDialogPapers/README.md

 # Neural Network Dialog System Papers
-A list of paper about the topic in the title
+A list of papers about creating dialog systems using deep nets!
+Please feel free to add an issue for suggesting missing **good** paper.

 # Bookmarks
   * [Long-term Context](#long-term-context)